nokia/SReXperts/hackathon/activities/srlinux-i-custom-cli/README.md

 Ok, now we have populated our schema data object with only the filtered values we are looking to display, we just need to format our output.

-First, clean all of the debugging out of your script, upload and relog into the router.
+First, clean all of the debugging out of your script, upload and re-login into the router.

 Now try to issue our command but add `| as json` to the end.